 - Up to 66,640 hours of digital music

 WD also goes the extra mile with password protection and hardware encryption.
 And if you’re looking to make a fashion statement, you can select a My Passport in a range of color options.
+There's a new model for 2019 too, which is slightly more stylish than the older one.
+Our tests, though, show the performance is comparable year on year.

 3. Seagate Expansion 8GB